SuppenNudel/GW2/README.md

 Before you can use it you have to enter your GW2 API Key by opening Edit -> Settings.

+The key needs to give access to at least account, characters and unlocks

 There you are also able to set your prefered Language.